Kernel vs Smart (previously know as Smartshares)

 - Kernel: Allows investments starting from $1, making it accessible for small investors.

-- Smartshares: Requires a minimum investment of $500 when investing directly through their platform.
+- Smart: Requires a minimum investment of $500 when investing directly through their platform.
 You can invest less using a broker such as Sharesies and ASB Securities but it won't be cost-effective to do so.

-How do Kernel and Smartshares handle distributions?
+How do Kernel and Smart handle distributions?

 - Kernel: Offers the option to reinvest distributions or pay them out as cash, with all funds taxed according to the investor's PIR.